elkins/ChemPy/benchmarks/README.md

 - The same `.py` files can be compiled with Cython for performance improvements
 - A compatibility layer (`_cython_compat.py`) allows graceful fallback when Cython is unavailable

+**Note:** As of December 2025, the codebase is not compatible with Cython 3.x (requires extensive refactoring).
+To compile with Cython, use `pip install "cython<3"` to install Cython 2.x.

-This benchmarking suite measures the actual performance difference between these modes.
+This benchmarking suite measures performance in pure Python mode.
+For Cython comparisons, compile locally with Cython 2.x.

 ## Structure